lpnh/icons-brew.yazi/README.md

 `nvim-web-devicons` assigns each icon a `cterm_color` number from this palette.

-For a visual reference of the entire xterm palette, you can check out these
+For a visual reference of the entire xterm palette, see the following resources:
-resources:

 [xterm color chart on Wikipedia](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg)